Human Rights and Adolescence

 Ebook 2014 | ISBN 978-0-8122-9011-0 | $69.95s | £45.50 | About | Add to cart

 A volume in the Pennsylvania Studies in Human Rights series

 View table of contents

-While young children's rights have received considerable attention and have accordingly advanced over the last two decades, adolescent rights have been neglected, resulting in a serious rights lacuna.
+While young children's rights have received considerable attention and have accordingly advanced over the past two decades, the rights of adolescents have been neglected.
 This manifests itself in pervasive gender-based violence, widespread youth disaffection and unemployment, concerning levels of self-abuse, violence and antisocial engagement, and serious mental and physical health deficits.
 The cost of inaction on these issues is likely to be dramatic in terms of human suffering, lost social and economic opportunities, and threats to global peace and security.
-Across the range of disciplines that make up contemporary human rights, from law and social advocacy, to global health, to history, economics, sociology, politics, and psychology, it is time for adolescent rights to occupy a coherent place of their own.
+Across the range of disciplines that make up contemporary human rights, from law and social advocacy to global health, history, economics, sociology, politics, and psychology, it is time, the contributors of this volume contend, for adolescent rights to occupy a coherent place of their own.